MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/modify-existing-team-template.md

 audience: admin
 ms.service: msteams
 search.appverid: MET150
-description: Learn how to modify an existing team template to create a new team in Microsoft Teams.
+description: Learn how to use an existing team template to create a new team in Microsoft Teams.
 localization_priority: Normal
 f1.keywords:
 - NOCSH